cekrem/cekrem.github.io/content/posts/back-to-the-old-gym/index.md

 draft = false
 date = 2024-02-12T08:45:30+01:00
-title = "Going back(end) to the old gym!" description = "There and back(end) again: a developer's tale yet to be concluded." slug = "" authors = [] tags = ["vipps mobilepay", "career", "programming", "app development", "kotlin", "android", "life", "jesus"]
+title = "Going back(end) to the old gym!" description = "There and back(end) again: a developer's tale by a follower of Jesus." slug = "" authors = [] tags = ["vipps mobilepay", "career", "programming", "app development", "kotlin", "android", "life", "jesus"]